crabscioly-org/crabso.org/_pages/about.md

         image_path: /assets/images/crabso.png
         alt: "Image 1 description"
         title: "Image 1 title (optional)"
+        excerpt: "1This is some sample content that goes here with **Markdown** formatting."
       - url: testing 2
         image_path: /assets/images/crabso.png
         alt: "Image 2 description"
         title: "Image 2 title (optional)"
+        excerpt: "2This is some sample content that goes here with **Markdown** formatting."
       - url: testing 3
         image_path: /assets/images/crabso.png
         alt: "Image 3 description"
         title: "Image 3 title (optional)"
+        excerpt: "3This is some sample content that goes here with **Markdown** formatting."
       # Add more images as needed

 galleryD1: